saitama8mychicken/Disaster-prediction/README.md

 # Disaster-prediction
-Predicting if a tweet indicates a disaster in an area.
+Predicting whether a given tweet is about a real disaster or not.
+If so, predict a 1.
+If not, predict a 0.